Francisco-1088/merakiCamProfiler/README.md

 ![image alt text](images/network_tag.png)

 5. [Tag cameras](https://documentation.meraki.com/General_Administration/Organizations_and_Networks/Organization_Menu/Manage_Tags#Creating_Device_tags) you want to copy quality and wireless profiles to with the same tag you defined in `config.py` under `dst_camera_tag`
+6. OPTIONAL: You may use the provided `camTagger.py` and `cameras.csv` files to automatically tag your cameras.
+You have to modify the sample CSV with your own camera serials and the tags you wish to assign to them separated by commas as a string.
+You then execute this script with `python camTagger.py`
-6. Tag some of these same cameras with one additonal tag that has the same `qp-X` prefix that your desired quality profile for this camera has.
+7. Tag some of these same cameras with one additonal tag that has the same `qp-X` prefix that your desired quality profile for this camera has.
 For example, if your source network has a quality profile named `qp-1-highdef`, any cameras you want with this quality profile should carry the `qp-1` tag.
-7. Tag some these same cameras with one additonal tag that has the `wp-X-Y-Z` format, where X, Y and Z are integers that identify a wireless profile number and their priority order, and where -Z is optional, but -X-Y are mandatory.
+8. Tag some these same cameras with one additonal tag that has the `wp-X-Y-Z` format, where X, Y and Z are integers that identify a wireless profile number and their priority order, and where -Z is optional, but -X-Y are mandatory.
 For example, if you have 3 wireless profiles `wp-1-psk`, `wp-2-eap`, `wp-3-psk2`, and a camera that needs to use `wp-2-eap` as primary, `wp-1-psk` as secondary and `wp-3-psk`, then this tag should have `wp-2-1-3`.

 ![image alt text](images/device_tag.png)